2018-2019

 Students learned about drug awareness and intervention in Cambodia.
 This Exploration was done in collaboration with the non-profit World Renew.
 Students visited a Cambodian rehabilitation center where facilitators are using a combination of therapy and vocational training to redirect patients’ lives.
 They attended a drug invention workshop and training hosted by the Ministry of the Interior.
 Students then collaborated with World Renew to plan, organize and implement drug campaigns in four provinces.

-Bambujaya (BBJ) is a privately-funded school in Cambodia which aims to teach the government school curriculum in a more dynamic, activity-based way.
+Bambujaya (BBJ) is a privately funded school in Cambodia which aims to teach the government school curriculum in a more dynamic, activity-based way.
 Students were hired as consultants by the founder and funder of BBJ to create supplemental activities for the Khmer Grade 3 curriculum.
 In this Exploration, students played a critical role in developing ideas to add value to government schools and improve the government school curriculum.

 2016-2017